What Are The Symptoms Of A Faulty EGR Valve?

 Cost To Replace An EGR Valve

 Thankfully, if the EGR valve is merely clogged and is stuck open or closed due to soot particles, it may just need to be cleaned.
-If you’re mildly comfortable under the hood, you should be able to do this yourself at home using a spray can of EGR valve cleaner.
+If you’re fairly comfortable under the hood, you should be able to do this yourself at home using a spray can of EGR valve cleaner.

 The EGR Valve – A Small Step In The Right Direction

-We don’t have a lot of options when it comes to planets that support life.
+We don’t have a plethora of options when it comes to planets that support life.
 For this reason, don’t you owe it to yourself and those around you to take care of a faulty EGR at the first signs of an issue?